compbiozurich/UZH-BIO392/course-results/2020/Agshin-Balayev/day04_StorageRequirement_FileFormat.md

 ## BAM: binary file used for sequence alignment and compressed version of the SAM.
 ## CRAM: binary file and extermely compressed version of SAM file.
 ## FASTA: text file to store reference genome.
 Useful for archival purposes.
+* Linear nucleotide or amino acid representation with sequence ID
+* Plain text file
+* Readable, not optimized for size
 ## FASTQ: text file to store read info
+* Sequence id: read sequence: "+" sign: quality check scores
 ## VCF: text file to embed variants.
 Useful for preserving variants.
+* Expressive, but complex interpretation due to difficulty to select threshold for various parameters as mapping quality, read depth, allele frequency and et.c. \
+mix of observed and population variants
 ## MPEG-G: standard with certain improvements to limitations facing genomic alignment value.
 For example:
 * 10x improvement in compression relative to BAM
 * Selective access